PYCONDE/www/README.md

 ### Preparation
  - A developer account for the Twitter API
- - An app registered for this deveoper account
+ - An app registered for this developer account
  - Save consumer_key and consumer_secret in `config.py`
  - Keep `config.py` private!